-CAP's delivery of Colorado River water from 1986 through 2010 has generated in excess of $1 trillion ($1,090,000,000,000) of Arizona's gross state product (GSP), according to a study recently commissioned by CAP with the W.P.
+CAP's delivery of Colorado River water through 2017 has generated $2 trillion of Arizona's gross state product (GSP), according to a study commissioned by CAP with the W.P.
 Carey School of Business at Arizona State University.
 The GSP represents the dollar values of all goods and services produced in the region and are a measurement of the economic output of a state, a counterpart to the gross domestic product for the nation.

 In recent years, the existence of CAP has generated an economic benefit approaching $100 billion per year, accounting for at least one-third, and sometimes more, of the entire Arizona gross state product.